nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

 unsigned char *value_xy_v = buf + start_of_V + (y / 2) * (nStride / 2) + (x / 2);
 ```

+## Width vs Height
+Width and height are not treated symmetrically by a camera sensor.
+The sensor reads out one line (width) at a time and then transfers that line to the CPU, while the height is simply the total number of lines.
+Because each line transfer includes overhead (such as start and stop bytes), increasing the width adds less extra overhead compared to increasing the height.
+Therefore, you can increase the width more than the height before encountering a performance penalty.

 ## Project Goals

 - **High Frame-Rate Capture:**